Random Access Channel Coding in the Finite Blocklength Regime: The RAC Code and Its Performance

-{\bf Decoder Design:} Upon receiving $n_0$ i.i.d. samples of the output $Y$, the decoder runs the following composite hypothesis test to decide whether there are any active transmitters:
+{\bf Decoder Design:} Upon receiving the first $n_0$ samples of the channel output $Y$, the decoder runs the following composite hypothesis test

-Here, $0$ signifies that the ``silence'' message has been decoded and an ACK is sent to all transmitters signifying the start of a new coding epoch, while $\sf{e}$ means that there are active transmitters, and thus the transmission must continue, and $h\colon \, \mathcal{Y}^{n_0} \mapsto \mathbb{R}$ is the statistic used to decide whether any transmitters are active.
+to decide whether there are any active transmitters.
+Decoder output $\es$ signifies that the decoder decides that all transmitters are silent, sending a feedback bit `1' to all transmitters to start a new coding epoch.
+Decoder output $\sf{e}$ indicates that the receiver believes that there are active transmitters; the decoder transmits feedback bit `0' to the transmitters, telling them that it is not ready to decode, and therefore that transmissions must continue.
+Statistic $h\colon \, \mathcal{Y}^{n_0} \mapsto \mathbb{R}$ is used to decide whether any transmitters are active.